 Muddy meets: Belinda Callow, Bishop’s Stortford College

 Belinda Callow is Head of Pre Prep at Bishop’s Stortford College.
-I caught up with her ahead of the school’s open day on Saturday 22 April.
+There is a Pre Prep Open Morning on Saturday 21 April.

 Can you remember being the age of your Pre-Prep children?
 What are your memories of school when you were their age?